Top of the page

-To do this surgery, a doctor puts a lighted tube through incisions in your belly.
+The doctor puts a lighted tube through incisions in your belly.
 This tube is called a scope.
-Then the doctor puts special tools through the tube to take out whatever is causing problems.
-This may be an organ, such as the spleen, gallbladder, or appendix.
-Or it could be an ovary, a fallopian tube, or part of the intestine.
+Then the doctor puts special tools through the tube to do the surgery.

 For some surgeries, you can usually go home the same day.
-These include hernia repair and gallbladder removal.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Surgery can be stressful.
 This information will help you understand what you can expect.
 And it will help you safely prepare for your surgery.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter T345 in the search box to learn more about "Laparoscopy: Before Your Surgery."
+Enter T345 in the search box to learn more about "Laparoscopy: Before Your Surgery".

-Current as of:
+Current as of: February 10, 2021

-& E. Gregory Thompson, MD - Internal Medicine & Kenneth Bark, MD - General Surgery, Colon and Rectal Surgery
+Medical Review:Adam Husney MD - Family Medicine & E. Gregory Thompson MD - Internal Medicine & Kenneth Bark MD - General Surgery, Colon and Rectal Surgery

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.